Vivaha Bhojanambu (2021 film): Plot

 Anitha hails from a rich family that owns numerous hotels and lives extravagantly.
 Mahesh, her lover, is an insurance agent who will do anything to save a little money.
 When her family first meets him, they don't like his appearance and are shocked by his sparse house, with Anitha's father Radhakrishna being particularly antagonistic towards him.
 However, Anitha's grandfather approves of their marriage as they share the same caste.
 As the COVID-19 pandemic in India ramps up, the marriage arrangements are scaled down to Mahesh's delight and they have an elegant but simple wedding with only their two families in attendance.
 Anitha's grandfather gets injured and has to stay for a couple days.
 When the COVID-19 lockdown in India is announced with only hours notice, the in-laws try to leave, but a tyre puncture forces them to stay at Mahesh's house during the lockdown.

-Antics ensue as Mahesh is shocked by the cost of feeding his in-laws and their lifestyle, his in-laws are irritated by his stingyness and poor conditions inside the home, and everyone has to deal with COVID and the lockdown.
+Antics ensue as Mahesh is shocked by the cost of feeding his in-laws and their lifestyle, his in-laws are irritated by his stinginess and poor conditions inside the home, and everyone has to deal with COVID and the lockdown.
 During Deepavali celebrations, someone asks how Mahesh and Anitha met.
 Mahesh got into an accident, and his blood group is rare.
 Anitha donated her blood to him anonymously.
 Later, he had to take an English night class which she coincidentally taught.
 After he finds out what she did, he follows her around and she reciprocates his love.
 In the present, Mahesh tries to smuggle his in-laws back home using a fake ambulance operated by Nellore Prabha; however, his anger issues, rash driving and hallucinations cause them to get in an accident and get detained by police, forcing Mahesh to bail them out at the cost of his gold necklace.